jmstoolbox/jmstoolbox/org.titou10.jtb.build/readme_template.txt

 Unpack the dowloaded package somewhere

 For Windows users:
-- JMSToolBox is packaged with Java JRE 11 64 bits (Adopt OpenJDK/J9)
+- JMSToolBox is packaged with Java JRE 11 64 bits (Azul Zulu JRE)

 For linux:
 - set a 64 bits JRE (11+) on the execution path